raguay/ModalFileManager-NWjs/README.md

 which will launch the sdk version of NW.js with full development tools.

 If you just want to download a program to use, check the releases.
-I'm currently releasing alpha level macOS binaries in the releases.
+I'm currently releasing beta level macOS binaries in the releases.

 ## Upgrading